Sayantankhan/blog/_posts/2025-06-21-firecracker-vm.md

 between VMs in CPU and memory, and we use TUN/TAP virtual network interfaces

 It has been choose for two reasons
 - One was implementation cost: high-quality operating system components, such as schedulers, can take decades to get right, especially when they need to deal with multi-tenant workloads on multi-processor machines

 - The other reason was operational knowledge: within AWS, operators are highly experienced at operating, automating, optimizing Linux systems
-    Using KVM in Linux, along with the standard Linux programming model, allows our operators to use most of the tools they already know when operating and troubleshooting Firecracker hosts and guests.

 For example, running ps on a Firecracker host will include all the MicroVMs on the host in the process list, and tools like top, vmstat and even kill work as operators expect.

 ###  Jailer
 - Firecracker’s jailer implements an additional level of protection against unwanted VMM behavior